-Further forward, Marines with haunted eyes admonished "Don't.
+Further forward, Marines with haunted eyes admonished, "Don't.
 Don't go up there.
 Snipers!"
 The trail narrows and empties.
-A gutted tank, shell casings, a torn shirt, empty boxes and Cration cans-part of the litter of war-lay scattered along the trail.
+A gutted tank, shell casings, a torn shirt, empty boxes and C ration cans-part of the litter of war-lay scattered along the trail.
 Stumbling to the rear came the walking wounded, some with heads, legs, hands bandaged and lips compressed with pain.
 Others had no visible wounds.
 These were concussion victims, gasping, or shaking their heads to clear some invisible fog, they dragged themselves through the dust absolutely silent, oblivious to any sniper fire.
-No one else was seen except the silent sentries, the friendly dead, stretched by the side of the
+No one else was seen except the silent sentries, the friendly dead, stretched by the side of the path.

 Across some torn strands of barbed wire, in a twenty foot deep bomb crater stood Larry Howard.
 Another Marine was standing there with ten canteens full of water he had just brought back from the five gallon water cans on the tanks further up.
 Larry had come to the 'line' at dawn this morning carrying his usual load of 3.5 millimeter rockets.
 Each round weighs nine pounds . . .
-Larry carried three, plus his pack, his rifle, three canteens, a 12 pound flak jacket, steel helmet a total of nearly 75 pounds.
-Shell craters were large and small, some filled yet with the black strench of gunpowder, or the ugly grey of shrapnel, others clean and smooth, their rawness somewhat disguised by the dust sliding and blowing into the thought of it is the worst."
-For Larry, it's hard to think of death having anything but the deep bass roar of an exploding mortar shell.
+Larry carried three, plus his pack, his rifle, three canteens, a 12 pound flak jacket, steel helmet- a total of nearly 75 pounds.
+Shell craters were large and small, some filled yet with the black strench of gunpowder, or the ugly grey of shrapnel, others clean and smooth, their rawness somewhat disguised by the dust sliding and blowing into the wounded earth.

 Larry used to help make the things that had made those holes when he worked on the assembly line at the Red River Army Depot.
 Now he knows how much a man should fear them.
 "The artillery and mortars are the most frightening," he says.
-"You can hear them coming but you never know whether it will
+"You can hear them coming but you never know whether it will hit you or not.